matthewscharles/keyboard-mapper/README.md

 }
 ```

-Right now this is probably more complicated to implement than it should be, but I hope it'll be easier to manage overall..
+Right now this is probably more complicated to implement than it should be, but I hope it'll be easier to manage overall than setting up event listeners ad hoc..

 Initialise all keys with default method (not very useful):
 ```